yudhisteer/Digital-Twin-of-Anthropomorphic-Robotic-Arm/README.md

 We need to develop a framework for representing these relative locations and using that information to translate coordinates from one frame of reference to another.
 In robotics, we have 4 main geometrical frameworks:

 ##### 1. Global Coordinate System(GCS)
-The Global Coordinate System defines the origin and orientation of our world.
+The Global Coordinate System defines the origin and orientation of our ```world```.
 If our workspace consists of various robots then it is useful to define a unique global reference system so that everyone understands that same global coordinate.

+The World coordinate frame is indicated with the subscript ```w```.
+This coordinate frame is fixed at a known location in space and assumed not to move over time.

 <p align="center">
   <img src= "https://user-images.githubusercontent.com/59663734/147844482-e0779f99-da84-4c47-b5fd-5042f5969196.png" />